plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 Name = String
 ```

-A record is traditionally written as follows
+A record is written as follows

-    { l₁ = M₁, ..., lᵢ = Mᵢ }
+    ⦗ l₁ := M₁, ..., lᵢ := Mᵢ ⦘

 so a natural representation is a list of label-term pairs.
 However, we find it more convenient to represent records as a pair of